KIRA009/expense-splitter-backend/README.md

 - Install the requirements

    `pip3 install requirements.txt`
-- Have a pgsql database ready, with whatever name you want
+- Have a mysql or pgsql database ready, with whatever name you want
 - Set environment variables

    - For linux users